Hiring not on qualification but on knowledge and passion.

 We Don’t Need No Brick In The Wall

-In large enterprises, there are people who work following a set process without room or need for innovation or applying ideas.
+In large enterprises, some people work following a set process without room or need for innovation or applying ideas.
 They fit in neatly, just another brick in the wall.
 I don’t need such bricks of robot-like people.

 Not every organization is the same and neither is their culture.
 A startup environment is challenging.
 It’s fit for people who are rational with the ability to mold themselves as per the situation.
 A large enterprise, on the other hand, thrives on set processes.
 The culture nurtures executors who will follow the set procedures.